A hearty beef and bean soup with meatballs, cabbage, and black beans – the perfect autumn or winter soup.

 - Make the meatballs as well, as you will need a little time to form the balls.
 Set aside.

-- First saute the onion and bacon.
-Add the vegetables in the second bowl and saute for about 5 minutes more.
+- First, saute the onion and bacon.
+Add the vegetables to the second bowl and saute for about 5 minutes more.
 Stir in the sweet paprika for about 1 minute.

-- Add the cabbage to the soup as well, cook for about 5 minutes or until the vegetables are almost done, add the meatballs and the drained beans and simmer for about 15 minutes more until the vegetables are soft and the meatballs cooked through.
+- Add the cabbage to the soup as well, and cook for about 5 minutes or until the vegetables are almost done; add the meatballs and the drained beans and simmer for about 15 minutes more until the vegetables are soft and the meatballs are cooked through.

 The beef and bean soup with meatballs can be served immediately, but it reheats very well.
 Serve it either as it is or with a slice of crusty bread.

 - 1 medium onion